 The National Science Foundation established a National Research Traineeship (NRT) program at the University of Nebraska-Lincoln to meet this need.
 As stated by the National Science Foundation, NRT programs are "dedicated to effective training of STEM graduate students in high priority interdisciplinary research areas, through the use of a comprehensive traineeship model that is innovative, evidence-based, and aligned with changing workforce and research needs."

-NRT annual meeting in Washington, D.C.
-Professors Craig Allen and Francisco Munoz-Arriola and students Conor Barnes and Daniel Rico will present at the conference.
+Professors Craig Allen and Francisco Munoz-Arriola and students Conor Barnes and Daniel Rico presented at the National Science Foundation annual meeting for NRTs, held in Washington, D.C., September 27-28, 2018.